Stewardship Statement

 Principle 3: How we engage with companies

-A full list of the organisations we collaborate with is available at Responsible investing.
+A full list of the organisations we collaborate with on engagement and other stewardship activities is available at Responsible investing.

 Principle 4: How we monitor our investment managers